AdamClements/latest-clojure-libraries/README.md

-## Latest clojars resolver for Emacs
+## Latest clojure libraries resolver for Emacs

-Looks up the latest version of clojure libraries on clojars and automatically populates the buffer with the appropriate dependency vector.
+Looks up the latest version of clojure libraries on clojars/maven and automatically populates the buffer with the appropriate dependency vector.
 Optionally uses pomegranate to load the dependency directly into your running nrepl.

 ### Installation:

-Requires *curl* to be installed on your system and accessible on your
-$PATH, install with your package manager.
+Requires *lein-ancient* to be in your .lein/profiles.clj :plugins vector and optionally *cemerick.pomegranate* to be in your :dev-dependencies vector if you want the feature which automatically adds the library to your classpath without restarting the repl.

-`latest-clojars` is available on both major `package.el` community maintained repos - [Marmalade](http://marmalade-repo.org/packages/nrepl) and [MELPA](http://melpa.milkbox.net).
+`latest-clojure-libraries` is available on both major `package.el` community maintained repos - [Marmalade](http://marmalade-repo.org/packages/nrepl) and [MELPA](http://melpa.milkbox.net).